Onder Albayram PhD

 Selected Publications

-- Karakaya, E., Oleinik, N., Edwards, J., Tomberlin, J., Barker, R.B., Berber, B., Ericsson, M., Alsudani, H., Ergul, A., Beyaz, S., Lemasters, J.J., Ogretmen, B., Albayram, O. (2024) p17/C18-ceramide-mediated mitophagy is an endogenous neuroprotective response in preclinical and clinical brain injury PNAS Nexus
+- Karakaya, E., Oleinik, N., Edwards, J., Tomberlin, J., Barker, R.B., Berber, B., Ericsson, M., Alsudani, H., Ergul, A., Beyaz, S., Lemasters, J.J., Ogretmen, B., Albayram, O. (2024) p17/C18-ceramide-mediated mitophagy is an endogenous neuroprotective response in preclinical and clinical brain injury.
+PNAS Nexus.
+3(2):pgae018.

 - Albayram O, Kondo A, Mannix R, Smith C, Tsai CY, Li C, Herbert MK, Qiu J, Monuteaux M, Driver J, Yan S, Gormley W, Puccio AM, Okonkwo DO, Lucke-Wold B, Bailes J, Meehan W, Zeidel M, Lu KP, Zhou XZ.
 (2017) Cis P-tau is induced in clinical and preclinical brain injury and contributes to post-injury sequelae.
-Nature Communications
+Nature Communications.
+8(1):1000.

 - Albayram O, Alferink J, Pitsch J, Piyanova A, Neitzert K, Poppensieker K, Mauer D, Michel K, Legler A, Becker A, Monory K, Lutz B, Zimmer A, Bilkei-Gorzo A. (2011) Role of CB1 cannabinoid receptors on GABAergic neurons in brain aging.
-PNAS
+PNAS.
+108(27):11256-61.

 |